Delhi University to start registration process for UG programmes on Aug 2

 -

-The Delhi University will start the registration process for undergraduate programmes on August 2, acting vice chancellor P C Joshi announced on Saturday.
+The Delhi University will start the registration process of the 65,000 seats for undergraduate courses at its colleges on August 2 and is likely to announce the first cut-off list between September 7 and 10, acting vice chancellor P C Joshi announced on Saturday.

-The registration process for postgraduate (PG) programmes will begin on July 26, he added.
+The registration process for 20,000 postgraduate (PG) seats and for the Delhi University Entrance Test (DUET) courses will begin on July 26, he said.

-The last date for registration for PG programmes is August 21 and for UG programmes is August 31.
+The last date for registration of PG programmes is August 21 and for UG programmes is August 31.

+"To make the admission process hassle-free, a dedicated portal for admissions will be launched soon.
+This will facilitate students to fill the forms, pay fee and check all details without any problem from the comfort of their home," the VC said.

+University officials present at the press conference said admission for the sports quota will be done on the basis of certificates like last year.

-"We have had an intensive meeting of our education committee and have now come up with the dates for admission for this academic session," Joshi said.
+"We have had an intensive meeting of our education committee and have now come up with the dates for admission for this academic session," the VC said.

 The admission process will be completely online like last year, he added.